 Our goal is to enable safe and efficient goods movement by improving use of the area for port users and mitigating the impacts of growing trade on local communities.
 These changes will improve safety, security, and vehicle access by creating more reliable travel times, security oversight, and better emergency response access.

-- Conversion of the Timberland three-way intersection to a standard four-way intersection
+- Conversion of the Timberland Wye three-way intersection to a standard four-way intersection

-- Implementation of vehicle access control system (VACS) gates
+- Implementation of vehicle access control system gates

-- Upgrades to all at-grade railway crossings to meet federal standards (seven crossings)
+- Upgrades to six at-grade railway crossings to meet federal standards

 The port authority consults with Indigenous groups, municipalities, and other stakeholders to undertake technical studies and engagement, advance project design, and plan for project construction.